Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 - all variants reported as `protein_protein_contact` according to SnpEff

 ##### Actionability
-The variant is checked against a set of rules that defined "actionable" variants.
-It may be either of the following:
+The variant is checked against a set of rules that defined "actionable" (known driver) variants.
+A rules may specify any specific variant feature out of the following:
-- a gene
+- gene
-- an exon
+- exon
-- a genomic position and change
+- genomic position and change
-- a protein position and change
+- protein position and change
-- a genomic region
+- genomic region
-- a protein region
+- protein region
-- an indel type (deletion, frameshift deletion, insertion, etc.)
+- indel type (deletion, frameshift deletion, insertion, frameshift insertion, indel, etc.)

-For position-based rules, there are rules for somatic and germline actionable variants.
+For position-based rules, there exist rules for somatic and germline actionable variants.

 For actionable variants, a special allele frequency (AF) threshold is defined.
 For somatic variants, by default it corresponds to the AF theshold used for variant calling (1% for exomes, hybrid capture, and whole genome sequencing, and .1% for deep sequencing); for germline, it is set to 15%.
 If the variant does not pass the threshold, it is not reported as actionable.

 ##### Filter out rules

-##### Actionable
+##### Known
+Robust evidence base linking aberration with likely sensitization or high likelihood of response in human in proposed trial and disease setting – good enough to go into a PhIII pivotal trial as a selection marker (registration intent).
+Well characterized pathogenic germline variants may be included.
+Similar to: Class 5 – pathogenic.

 /ngs/reference_data/genomes/Hsapiens/hg19/variation/cancer_informatics/actionable.txt

 ##### Likely